 Thank you so much for your interest in writing for Just Security.
-As you probably know from reading us, guest authors play a large role in our success.
+As you probably know from reading us, contributors play a large role in our success.
 Please send any submissions to: email@example.com.
-Though we try to reply to all pitches, we sometimes can’t due to a high volume of submissions.
+Though we try to reply to all pitches, we sometimes can’t, due to a high volume of submissions.
 Send letters to the editor (which will be considered for publication unless specifically requested otherwise by the author) to: firstname.lastname@example.org.

-Please make sure to paste the text of your article into the body your email to us.
+Please be sure to paste the text of your article into the body of your email to us.

-Before writing your piece, make sure to read our style and writing guide below.
+Before writing your piece, read our style and writing guide below.

 Style and Writing

-There are two main types of article we tend to run at Just Security: (1) crisp explanatory and analytic pieces geared toward a broad audience; and (2) deep dives that examine the nuances of a particular legal issue.
+There are two main types of article we tend to run at Just Security: (1) crisp explanatory and analytic pieces geared toward a broad policy, national/international security, and legal audience; and (2) deep dives that examine the nuances of a particular legal issue.

 As you write, please keep in mind that our audience is broader than just lawyers.
 It includes congressional staff, policymakers and experts, and national security journalists.
 A large part of Just Security’s mission is educating this broad audience of decision-makers and influencers about all of the important issues we cover.
 We receive regular feedback from this group of time-pressed readers that one of the things they value the most about Just Security is our ability to quickly get to the heart of, and explain, complex issues.

-Articles falling within the first category we mentioned above are intelligent and thought-provoking yet accessible to our wide audience.
+Articles falling within the first category mentioned above are intelligent and thought-provoking yet accessible to our wide audience.
 They should strive to identify an angle about an important topic that is being overlooked in the public debate.
-They should be written in a snappy manner that makes them enjoyable to read — they don’t need to be terribly long, 800 to 1,200 words is often plenty.
+They should be written in a snappy manner that makes them enjoyable to read.
+They don’t need to be terribly long — 800 to 1,200 words is often plenty.
 Don’t be afraid to have fun with such pieces (or even be a bit strategically flippant).
 In fact, that’s encouraged.
 These articles tend to be our most widely read.
-They therefore play a huge role in growing our readership and influence.
+They, therefore, play a huge role in growing our readership and influence.

-A few examples of this type of piece can be found below.
-These include both analytical pieces and posts that are meant to flag or introduce a particular issue.
+A few examples of this type of piece (including both analytical pieces and posts that are meant to flag or introduce a particular issue):